-Section 1 creates the "Commission on the Future of Public Education in Vermont" to study and make recommendations for a statewide vision for Vermont's public education system.
+Section 1 creates a "Commission on the Future of Public Education in Vermont" to study and make recommendations for a statewide vision for Vermont's public education system.

-The Commission will be comprised of 13 members.
-Members of the Commission not employed by the State will be entitled to per diem compensation and reimbursement of expenses under 32 V.S.A § 1010 for a maximum of 30 meetings.
-The Secretary of Education will call the first meeting of the Commission to occur by July 5, 2024, and the Commission will cease to exist on December 31, 2025.
-It will have the support of Agency of Education (AOE), which is charged with contracting with an independent consultant to provide technical and legal assistance to the Commission.
+The Commission will be comprised of 23 members.
+Members of the Commission not employed by the State are entitled to per diem compensation and reimbursement of expenses under 32 V.S.A § 1010 for a maximum of 30 meetings.
+The Commission will cease to exist on December 31, 2025.
+It shall have the support of AOE, which is charged with contracting with an independent consultant to provide technical and legal assistance to the Commission.